AJ Akuoko-Sarpong

-Nana Adjoa Akuoko-Sarpong also known as AJ Akuoko-Sarpong (born on October 28 1991), is a Ghanaian media personality at Citi FM and TV.
+Nana Adjoa Akuoko-Sarpong, also known as AJ Akuoko-Sarpong (born 28 October 1991), is a Ghanaian media personality who currently works for Media General owners of TV3 Ghana and its affiliates.
+She formerly worked for Citi FM and TV.
 She is also an event compere, content producer and developer, and voice-over artist.

 Early life

 AJ Akuoko Sarpong was born to Nana Kwame Akuoko-Sarpong, the paramount chief of the Agogo Traditional Area and Omanhene of the Agogo Traditional Area and Alice Afful Asamah as the last of 15 children.
 She grew up in Ghana and the UK.

 She hails from Asante Akyem Agogo in the Ashanti Region of Ghana.

 Education

 Akuoko-Sarpong started her education at Sacs Kindergarten; from there, she went on to Alsyd Academy, later to Englebert School —in Accra, the capital of Ghana.

 She moved to Akosombo International in the Eastern Region and later to Galaxy International School, where she changed from the Ghanaian system of education to the Cambridge System of the United Kingdom.
 She was home schooled for her A levels.

 Akuoko-Sarpong received her first degree in Political Science and Theatre Arts from the University of Ghana, Legon.

-She holds two Master's Degree; the first is on Master's Degree in Journalism from the Ghana Institute of Journalis, and; her second Master's Degree at the University of Professional Studies, Accra (UPSA) with a Master’s degree in Brands and Communication Management.
+She holds two Master's Degree; the first is on Master's Degree in Journalism from the Ghana Institute of Journalism; and her second Master's Degree at the University of Professional Studies, Accra (UPSA) with a Master’s degree in Brands and Communication Management.